 A CTA at the end of a scheduled online demo is enough to generate new leads and sales.

 4. Shorter Sales Cycles

-The sales cycle for Saas is shorter than that of traditional products.
+The sales cycle for SaaS is shorter than that of traditional products.
 Customers can make a quick decision after a demo to purchase the software.
 The sales cycle is also shorter than the cycle for conventional software.

-The process of installing, customizing, and maintaining traditional software is lengthy.
+The process of installing, customising, and maintaining traditional software is lengthy.
 Customers require a competent IT team to pick the right software and train employees to use it.
 SaaS marketing relies on online training and demos that shorten the sales cycle.

 5. SaaS Marketing Simplifies Upselling